aceade/Fiptubat/README.md

 * Announce that a bullet hit nearby.
 This will be used to provide suppression effects.

 Player-controlled units will have the following additional components:
 * PlayerUnitControl - handles input for the currently selected unit.
+This component is disabled when the unit is deselected.
 * PlayerUnitDisplay - displays unit health, action points and ammo count.

 ### Unit manager